mikailakar/Backend-Project/README.md

   - **Details**: Uses AutoMapper to update only the fields that are provided.
 Passwords are rehashed if updated.
 - `DELETE /api/Users/{id}`: Delete a user by ID (Admin only).
 - `DELETE /api/Users/soft/{id}`: Soft delete a user by ID (Admin only).
-- `GET /api/Users/GetAllUsersOrderByDate`: Retrieve all users ordered by the date of insertion.

 ### JWT Decoding